Low Salt and Cholesterol

 - Egg dishes and omelets

 You vow to cut down on or stop eating these foods.
-(The truth is, you’d be better off not eating any of them except the last couple, but for different health reasons such as lowering your insulin and blood sugar.)
+(The truth is, you’d be better off not eating any of them except the last couple, but for different health reasons such as lowering your Fat Storing Hormone and blood sugar.)

 But even if you eliminate these foods, there’s a catch.